eldipa/book-of-gehn/_posts/2021-08-14-Fresh-Python-Defaults.md

 tags: Python
 ---

-When defining a Python function, you can define the default value of its parameters.
+When defining a Python function you can define the default value of its parameters.

 The defaults are evaluated *once* and bound to the function's signature.